Seeing Wiggles without Seeing Wiggles: BAO Recovery in 21 cm Intensity Mapping with Deep Learning: Simulation

-The measurement in interferometric observations is called \textit{visibility}, which represents the cross correlation of the output voltages from a pair of antennas.
-The distribution of antenna separations within the array affects the observational performance, and determines the accessible range of $k_{\perp}$ in the power spectrum measurement, as well as the resulting signal-to-noise ratio.
+The distribution of antenna separations within the array affects the observational performance and the resulting signal-to-noise ratio.
+It also determines the accessible range of $k_{\perp} = 2\pi \sqrt{u^2 + v^2} / D_c$ in the power spectrum measurement, where $D_c$ is the transverse comoving distance.
 Assuming that the receiver thermal noise is Gaussian, the RMS of noise in the real or imaginary component of the Stocks-I visibilities is given by

 where $A_e = \eta \pi D^2 / 4$ is the effective collecting area of a single dish.
 We adopt an aperture efficiency of $\eta = 0.81$ and a dish diameter of $D = 15.0\,{\rm m}$ here.
 At $z = 1$, the resolution of the simulation box along the line-of-sight corresponds to a frequency channel width of $\delta \nu \approx 426.5\,$kHz, and the integration time per visibility is assumed to be $\tau = 30\,{\rm s}$.
 The system temperature is given by $T_{\rm sys} = T_{\rm rx} + T_{\rm CMB} + T_{\rm spill} + T_{\rm sky} \approx 26\,{\rm K}$, where the receiver temperature is modeled as $T_{\rm rx} = 15\,{\rm K} + 30\,{\rm K} \left( {\nu}[{\rm GHz}] - 0.75\right)^2$, the CMB temperature is $T_{\rm CMB} = 2.73\,{\rm K}$, and $T_{\rm spill} \approx 3\,{\rm K}$ accounts for the contribution from spillover.
-The sky temperature, dominated by the Galactic emission, is modeled as $T_{\rm sky} \approx 25\,{\rm K} \left( {408} \,/\,{\nu[{\rm MHz}]} \right)^{2.75}$.~\cite{2020PASA...37....7S}
+The sky temperature, dominated by the Galactic emission, is modeled as $T_{\rm sky} \approx 25\,{\rm K} \left( {408} \,/\,{\nu[{\rm MHz}]} \right)^{2.75}$~\cite{2020PASA...37....7S}.

-The RMS of the weighted noise visibility in cell $\vb*{u}_i$ is given by
+The RMS of the weighted noise visibility in cell $\vb*{u}_i = (u_i,\, v_i)$ is given by

-where $N(\vb*{u}_i)$ denotes the number of visibilities in the cell, and we assume the visibility weight $w = 1$ for all samples, corresponding to the natural weighting in the interferometric imaging terminology.
+where $N(\vb*{u}_i)$ denotes the number of visibilities in the cell, and we assume the visibility weight $W = 1$ for all samples, corresponding to the natural weighting in the interferometric imaging terminology.
 After drawing the random noise complex weighted visibilities $V_{\rm N}' (\vb*{u}_i)$ from distribution $\mathcal{N} (0,\ \sigma^2_{V_{\rm N}'} (\vb*{u}_i))$, the noise data in real space fields are then obtained by Fourier transforming the weighted visibilities